-- College Aid counselors begin by reviewing all financial aid materials you’ve submitted to determine your family’s resources.
-This holistic review determines the amount of your family contribution for one year.
+- Financial Aid counselors begin by reviewing all financial aid materials you’ve submitted to determine your family’s resources.
+This holistic review determines the amount of your expected family contribution for one year.
 The family contribution will comprise contributions from student earnings, parent income, and family assets.

 - Your family contribution is then subtracted from the total cost of attendance.
 The cost of attendance represents actual and estimated costs for one year at UChicago, including tuition, housing, a meal plan, and estimates for additional costs like books and personal expenses.

 - The difference between the total cost and your family contribution is your family’s demonstrated financial need, which determines the amount of University support we will offer you.
 At the University of Chicago, we pledge to meet 100% of your family’s demonstrated need through a combination of grants, scholarships, and work expectations.
 The combination of your family contribution and your financial aid award from the University will meet the total cost of attending UChicago for an academic year.